strohs/aws-cda-notes/study-notes-JUNE2018.md

         * any HTTP endpoint
 * uses a Pub-Sub model whereby users subscribe to topics
 * it is a push mechanism rather than pull
+* SNS can push messages into (multiple) SQS queues
+    * this is called *fan-out*

 * SNS consists of a topic and each topic can have multiple subscriptions
     * max topic name length is 256 characters
 * once a message is successfully published to a topic, it cannot be recalled
 * Be default, SNS offers **10 million** subscriptions per topic, and **100,000** topics per account
 * With the exception of SMS messages, Amazon SNS messages can contain up to **256KB** of text data, including XML,